 Employees are an integral part of any organization- small or large.
-Therefore, it’s imperative to promote employee value proposition to an organization.
+Therefore, it’s imperative to promote the employee value proposition to an organization.
 High productivity, a sense of loyalty, and minimal attrition rates are something that every organization strives for.

-And the only way to ensure these three elements to a great extent is when you promote employee value proposition to an organization.
+And the only way to ensure these three elements to a great extent is when you promote the employee value proposition to an organization.

 The Herculean Task